Deuce of Clubs home page

 I turned back to the table.
 Babs, no easy scare, was leaning behind a brick pillar.
 Clearly, this was a bona fide armed robbery in progess.
 The band had moved toward the back door with the rest of the patrons.
 I turned around once again to the register, where things were not going smoothly for the robber.
 Cash was falling on the floor as he rifled through the drawer butterfingeredly.
 Butterfingeredly.
 That's the word I'm going to use.

 Sitting in my chair, pinned between a table and a pistol, there was no place for me to go.
-I figured, nervous as the thief was, if I'm looking at him, maybe he thinks he has a reason to shoot me, but why should he shoot me in the back?
-So I turned my back to him (sneaking glances from time to time, naturally).
+I figured, nervous as the thief was, if I'm looking at him, maybe he thinks he has a reason to shoot me as a possible witness.
+But if I'm looking in the opposite direction, why should he shoot me in the back?
+So I turned my back to him, only sneaking glances from time to time and readying myself to die of a bullet in the back of the skull, should that be the outcome.

 Fortunately, the gunman soon fled with most of the money and all of his bullets.
 Afterward, the band members were in good humor but apologetic to us, as if this were somehow their fault.
-I misquoted the words of Marion Ravenwood: "You sure know how to show a guy a good time."
+I responded, a la Marion Ravenwood, "You sure know how to show a guy a good time."
 Hell of a band, Mariachi Aguila.
 We're going back to hear them again very soon.

 10mar2004 -- Many people seem to think that the word fascist is merely a synonym for collectivism.
 Fascism is collectivism, but there are various kinds of collectivism.
 Russell Madden's You Might Be A Fascist may serve as a guide for the perplexed.